jonalan7/Hydra-bot/docs/getting-started/events.md

 To use these functions, it is necessary to initialize the bot.
 [**Click here to learn more.**](../Getting%20Started/start_bot.html)

+## Events:
+The **Hydra-Bot** uses asynchronous events to provide clearer understanding and streamline workflows.
+You can listen for information on each aspect separately.
+For example:
+- Receive information about the **QR code**;
+- Monitor the browser interface to determine if the bot is on the chat page, syncing, or facing conflicts, among other states;
+- Obtain data about the connection status, such as whether it's **connected** or **disconnected**;
+and much more!

 ## Summary
  - [interfaceChange](#interfaceChange)
  - [qrcode](#qrcode)